exponential-idle-guides/exponential-idle-guides/src/view/guide-extensions/rz-black-hole.md

   - For designing the simulation for RZ CT and suggesting the concept of deviating from theoretical time and selecting $t$ with high $z'$.

 - invalid.user_, Megaminx
-  - For suggesting the point of assessing the effect of b on cumulative rho and delta, and bringing up several points in discussion section to investigate with.
+  - For suggesting the point of assessing the effect of $b$ on cumulative $\rho$ and $\delta$, and bringing up several points in discussion section to investigate with.

 - Axiss, lll333, Black Seal, Mathis S., Megamin, Maimai
   - For willing to test my hypothesis with their save and bringing up several points on my hypothesis. (ofc, thanks Maimai for enlightening of RZyoyoyo lol)